 When I started doing an LCHF diet, my need for insulin decreased.
 I got down to the point where I was using only about 30 units per day of insulin.
 I also lost weight.
 But… I also had a heart attack and had to have a quadruple bypass.
 The heart attack was not caused by my diet, though, it was caused by damage done from years and years of uncontrolled diabetes.

 After my bypass (November 2016), I decided, against my doctor’s wishes, to go back on an LCHF diet.
 I was getting good results on that diet, and I enjoyed it also.
 After about a month and a half of doing the LCHF, I learned about fasting.
 I started out in February 2017 doing Intermittent Fasting (IF).
 I was fasting 16 to 23 hours per day, and eating between 8 and 1 hours per day.
 I started off doing 16:8, but I liked it so much that I ended up going to 23:1.

 During my IF time in February and early March, I no longer needed to use Insulin or any oral medications for diabetes and my blood sugar numbers were completely normal.

-In March, I decided to do a 10-day water fast.
-On day 7, I had to eat, so I ate one hard boiled egg, but nothing else during the entire 10 days.
+In March, I decided to do 10-day water fast.
+On day 7, I had to eat, so I ate one hard-boiled egg, but nothing else during the entire 10 days.
 I lost a lot of weight during that time, and my blood sugar numbers were in the low 60s.
 I felt great!
 Shortly after that I went and saw my Endocrinologist and he told me that I no longer had diabetes.
 I was ecstatic!

 In the months since March, I have continued doing Extended Fasts (EF).
 I have done fasts of 10 days, 12 days and 15 days was my longest fast.
 For a month or more, I did 6 days per week of EF with a 1-day eating window.
 It felt great, and I ate only LCHF foods during my eating window.